 - Track lights – track lights can be either ambient lighting or task lights (if each light is aimed at something specific)

-- Recessed lighting – is good for ambient lighting
+- Recessed lights – is good for ambient lighting

-This is an example of a room with a vaulted ceiling that has a number of lights, serving different functions.
+This is an example of a room with a vaulted ceiling that has a number of lighting fixtures serving different functions.
 The chandelier over the sofa area is providing ambient light.
-The pendants over the bar and the track lights over the cooking area add task lighting.
+The pendants over the bar and track lighting over the cooking area add task lighting.
 Finally, the chandelier/pendant light over the dining room table is good ambient light.

 It’s a good idea to make sure that your lighting plan has the right light fixture in each area.
 Since vaulted rooms tend to be big, there can be areas that each need a different light source.